Antonio Chavarrías: As screenwriter and director

-In 2015 Chavarrías was preparing a new project: The Chosen, an historical thriller about the assassination of Leon Trotsky.
+In 2015, Chavarrías was preparing a new project: The Chosen, an historical thriller about the assassination of Leon Trotsky.
 It was scheduled to be filmed in Barcelona and Mexico an deals with the last ten years of Trotsky's life in Mexico.

 This new project is a co-production between Oberon Cinematográfica and Alebrije Cine y Video, film producer Mónica Lozano's company known for movies such as Instructions not included (2013) or Amores Perros (Love's a Bitch) (2000).

+In 2023, he shot historical drama film The Abbess.

 As producer

-In 1990 Chavarrías founded his production company Oberon Cinematográfica which has produced over thirty films, both his own as well as films by other directors.
+In 1990, Chavarrías founded his production company Oberon Cinematográfica which has produced over thirty films, both his own as well as films by other directors.
 Some of his production company's most recognised productions include:

 The Milk of Sorrow (2009) by Claudia Llosa was nominated for an Oscar for Best Foreign Language Film in 2010, and won the Golden Bear of Berlin in 2009, and Madeinusa (2006) also by Llosa whose awards include the Grand Jury Award at the Sundance Film Festival.

 The Fear (2013) by Jordi Cadena won the Gaudí Award for Best Supporting Actor, and his film Elisa K (2010) won the Special Jury Award at the San Sebástian International Film Festival in 2010.

 Marc Recha's movie Pau and His Brother (2001) was exhibited in the Official Section of the Cannes International Film Festival in 2001 and The Cherry Tree won the FIPRESCI Award at the Locarno International Film Festival in 1998.

 Chavarria's company also produced the Ariel Award winning Aro Tolbukhin.
 En la mente del asesino (2002) by Agustí Villaronga, Lydia Zimmermann and Isaac Pierre Racine.